 - The cloud operator manages the Azure Stack infrastructure, creates an offer template, and delegates others to offer it to their users.

-- The delegated cloud administrators are called delegated providers.
+- The delegated Azure Stack operators are called delegated providers.
 They can belong to other organizations (such as other Azure Active Directory tenants).

 - Users sign up for the offers and use them for managing their workloads, creating VMs, storing data, etc.